Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Introduction

 In this paper, we reconsider the possibility that the inflaton sector is responsible for generating the tiny neutrino masses required to explain several neutrino oscillation experiments.
-Heavy singlet neutrinos with scalar partners called sneutrinos with $10^{10} - 10^{15}$ GeV, lies in the range where the inflaton mass may lie.
+Heavy singlet neutrinos with scalar partners called sneutrinos with $10^{10} - 10^{15}$ GeV, lie in the range where the inflaton mass may lie.
 In this paper, we discuss two supersymmetric scenarios where the lightest heavy singlet (s)neutrino drives inflation.
 As we will see, this scenario constrains in interesting ways many of the $18$ parameters of the minimal seesaw model for generating three non-zero light neutrino masses.
 This minimal (s)neutrino inflationary scenario can be rescued within the framework of hybrid inflation along with a successful neutrino oscillation data explanation.
 In terms of the early universe, this scenario provides a natural way to accommodate baryogenesis via leptogenesis due to sneutrino decay \cite{Ellis:2005uk}.
-We will show that the mass of PBH and the peak in the GW spectrum is correlated with the right-handed (s)neutrino mass.
+We will show that the mass of PBH and the peak in the GW spectrum are correlated with the right-handed (s)neutrino mass given that (s)neutrino is responsible for driving the cosmic inflaton phase.